jbesoto/sudoku/README.md

 ### Puzzle File Format

 Each Sudoku puzzle should be represented as a 9x9 grid in a text file, with empty cells represented by spaces or any other non-numeric character that you choose to use.

+> [!TIP]
+> Check out [ASCIIFlow](https://asciiflow.com) to build text Sudoku boards fast and easy.

 Example:

 ```
 74  1 5